 On the other hand, Xiaomi Mi 3H is full of different working modes.
 The one mode I like the most is exactly the previously mentioned Auto Mode, and here is why.
-Once you set your air purifier into Auto Mode, it will connect to the Air quality Sensor, and based on the current air quality start switching gears.
-That way you can rely upon the air purifier’s efficiency.
+Once you set your air purifier into Auto Mode, it will connect to the Air Quality Sensor and, based on the current air quality, start switching gears.
+That way, you can rely on the air purifier’s efficiency.
 Another cool feature is the Sleep Mode, which allows you to use this device in your bedroom, especially while sleeping.

 Having a Display off option can be quite handy.
 You may not need it all the time, but once you do, you’ll see the difference.